 In collaboration with Reflections Holiday Parks

 You know those times when life gets so ridiculous all you can dream of is a holiday to unplug and get back to nature and the simple things?
 But then you realise you’ve got kids, and it’s not that easy to just pack up and go to any old hotel or camping spot.
-Let me introduce you to a great place to stay we recently discovered – Reflections Holiday Parks Lennox Head.
+Let me introduce you to great Lennox Head accommodation we discovered – Reflections Holiday Parks Lennox Head.

-This little gem of a holiday park was part of North Coast Holiday Parks but they have since rebranded to Reflections Holiday Parks and boy does this spot tick all of the boxes, particularly promoting the importance of unplugging and getting back to nature.
+This Lennox Head caravan park was part of North Coast Holiday Parks but have since rebranded to Reflections Holiday Parks and boy does this spot tick all of the boxes, particularly promoting the importance of unplugging and getting back to nature.

 There’s no planning needed when you visit this place, just pack up the kids, pack some clothes and do the rest when you get down to your Lennox Head cabin.